jetbrains-academy/kotlin-onboarding-introduction/Introduction/WarmUp/FinishBaseGame/task.md

 #### 2. Composite `if` operators

-An `if` expression can have not only two `if..else` branches, but also some intermediate ones:
+An `if` expression can have more than two `if..else` branches: there may also be some intermediate ones:
 ```kotlin
 if (x > 0) {
     TODO("Not implemented yet")